SenseNet/docs.sensenet.com/content/concepts/content-types/03-user.md

 The content handler of the **User** content type handles the following:

 - encodes passwords when saving the content
-- sets adequate permissions to user content when new user is created (thus every user has rights to update own properties)
+- sets adequate permissions to user content when a new user is created (thus every user has rights to update their own properties)

 # Special fields